Second Doctor: Appearance

 Troughton's costume was the result from discussion between the actor himself, producer Innes Lloyd, and script-editor Gerry Davis.
 He wore a black frock coat, several sizes too big, over a light blue-coloured, button-down collar shirt.
 The top button was undone, but the top of the shirt was held with a safety pin attached to a Winston Churchill style bow-tie.
 He wore very baggy trousers, which, were held up by red braces with stars, moons and flowers, or white braces with a navy stripe down the middle.
 In his first two stories, the trousers were orange and black two-inch check, later he wore brown houndstooth trousers.
 He also tended to wear a stovepipe hat and dark brown dress boots.
 The actor denied suggestions that his distinctive mop of jet black hair was a wig.

-In stories set in colder environments, Troughton wore a cloak (The Highlanders, The Tomb of the Cybermen) or a short fur coat (The Abominable Snowmen, The Five Doctors).
+In stories set in colder environments, Troughton wore a cloak (The Highlanders, The Tomb of the Cybermen) or a short fur coat (The Abominable Snowmen, "The Five Doctors").

 Story style

 With the arrival of a younger Doctor and changing tastes, the Second Doctor's tenure was characterised by a faster pace and a preference toward "monster of the week"-style horror stories, whilst the purely historical adventures that were a recurring feature of the Hartnell era ceased with The Highlanders, the only Troughton-era entry in that genre.
 While Troughton's Doctor would still visit the Earth's past, he would always encounter an alien, such as the Daleks or the Ice Warriors.
 It was also during this era that Doctor Who began to come under fire for its purportedly violent and frightening content.

 As with his predecessor, all the Second Doctor's original episodes were in black-and-white.
-Later guest appearances in The Three Doctors (1972–73), The Five Doctors (1983) and The Two Doctors (1985) were in colour.
+Later guest appearances in The Three Doctors (1972–73), "The Five Doctors" (1983) and The Two Doctors (1985) were in colour.
 However, Troughton's reign as the Doctor was more notable for what does not exist than for what does, as many of the episodes featuring the Second Doctor were junked by the BBC; a full list of incomplete Doctor Who serials shows how many of these episodes are missing from the BBC Archives.

 Only two stories in Troughton's first two seasons – The Tomb of the Cybermen (1967) and The Enemy of the World (1968) – still exist in their entirety; ten stories only exist partially (most with one or two episodes out of 4 or 6); and four are lost in their entirety: his first story, The Power of the Daleks (1966); Jamie's first adventure, The Highlanders (1966–67); The Macra Terror (1967); and Victoria's last adventure, Fury From the Deep (1968).
+Of those four, all but The Highlanders have since been reconstructed in animated form for video release in the 21st century using surviving audio.